porterjamesj/website/content/blog/wedding-videobooth.md

 ## Color tracking

-As a prerequisite for doing any of this, we needed a way to track the positions of colored objects in a video stream.
+As a prerequisite for doing any of this, we needed a way to track the positions of colored objects (called "blobs" in computer vision terminology) in a video stream.
 We poked around for a while and found [tracking.js](https://trackingjs.com/), a library of JavaScript computer vision algorithms.
-After a bit of trial and error we managed to use it's color tracking facilities to get a very basic demo working:
+After a bit of trial and error we managed to use it's color tracking facilities to get a very basic demo
+working:

-<video autoplay loop
+<video autoplay loop playsinline muted
 src="/assets/videobooth/video.mp4"></video>

 This was pretty much just the tracking.js
 [color tracking example](https://trackingjs.com/examples/color_camera.html)
-with the parameters tweaked so it tracks orange rather cyan/magenta/yellow, but it was a start.
+with the parameters tweaked so it tracks orange blobs rather cyan/magenta/yellow ones, but it was a start.

 ## Making it beautiful